Home > States > Health insurance in Michigan

 Who can buy Marketplace health insurance?

-You may be eligible to participate in the individual Marketplace if you meet these criteria:3
+You can purchase individual/family coverage in the Michigan Marketplace (exchange) if you meet these criteria:5

 - You must be a resident of Michigan and lawfully present in the U.S.